Modern Foreign Languages

 We implement a curriculum that is progressive throughout Key Stage Two.
 Each Key Stage 2 class has a weekly 40 minute lesson following the Language Angels scheme and phrases and vocabulary are practised over the week.
 In Key Stage One we celebrate a variety of languages and encourage children that speak another language at home to share words and phrases with the class.
 In September we celebrate a day of European Languages and aim to create an interest and enthusiasm for learning another language.

 Special Educational Needs Disability (SEND) / Pupil Premium / Higher Attainers

-Any children with identified SEND or in receipt of pupil premium funding may have work additional to and different from their peers in order to access the curriculum dependent upon their needs.
+Any children with identified SEND or in receipt of pupil premium funding will be given support where needed to access the curriculum dependent upon their needs.
 As well as this, our school offers a demanding and varied curriculum, providing children with a range of opportunities in order for them to reach their full potential and consistently achieve highly from their starting points.